 Grant Notification & Reporting

-We notify applicants of the Foundation’s decision via email each June and December.
-Those awarded grants also receive a grant agreement with the notification.
-The Grant Agreement is to be completed on our Grant Portal.
-Grants must be paid to a registered 501(c)(3) non-profit or to a public entity, such as a town, public school or state agency.
-Grantee organizations are responsible for reporting on the use of the funds using the follow-up Grant Report, available on our Grant Portal.
-The Grant Report is due on the grant award anniversary date.
+We notify applicants of the Foundation’s decision via email and our grant portal.
+Those awarded grants receive instructions on how to access the grant agreement with the notification.
+The Grant Agreement is to be completed in our grant portal.
+Grants must be paid to a registered 501(c)(3) non-profit or to an eligible public entity, such as a town, public school or state agency.
+Grantee organizations are responsible for reporting on the use of the funds using the follow-up Grant Report, available on our grant portal.